-The Facilities Services Coordinator will independently and autonomously manage, monitor and coordinate operational and physical plant functions for the Krieger School of Arts and Sciences (KSAS) teaching and research facilities located in Macaulay Hall and the Jenkins/Mergenthaler buildings on the Homewood Campus.
-This position requires a communicative and “hands-on” person who will strive for problem-free, continuous 24/7/365 operation of more than 80,000 net square feet of research and teaching space located in two (2) buildings.
-The position will report to the KSAS Director of Construction and Planning, and will support researchers from the several KSAS groups.
-Interactions will be with the faculty, students, staff and administrators in those groups.
+General summary/purpose: The Facilities Services Coordinator will independently and autonomously manage, monitor and coordinate operational and physical plant functions for the Maryland Advanced Research Computing Center (MARCC) at 5400 E.Lombard St. This position requires a communicative and “hands-on” person who will strive for problem-free, continuous 24/7/365 operation.
+The position will report to the Asst Director of MARCC, lead for the systems team, and will support research computing and systems staff of the facility.
+Interactions will primarily be with the staff and administrators, but may also include Hopkins faculty.

 Serve as the first line of defense and as physical plant liaison with emergency first responders in the event of operational emergencies (floods, fires, medical emergencies, security emergencies).

-Assist the KSAS Office of the Dean and JHFRE Project Managers in coordinating major renovation and construction activity to mitigate operational impacts to building users.
-Attend construction planning and progress meetings to provide information on laboratory work schedules and sensitivities.
+Assist the MARCC Director, KSAS Office of the Dean and JHFRE Project Managers in coordinating major renovation and construction activity to mitigate operational impacts to building users.
+Attend construction planning and progress meetings to provide information on facility work schedules and sensitivities.

-Disseminate information as requested by the Office of the Dean or by the University to all tenants in the building, and confirm receipt/understanding of critical messages.
+Disseminate information as requested by the MARCC Director, the Scientific Management Committee (SMC), Office of the Dean or by the University to users of the facility and confirm receipt/understanding of critical messages.
 This includes 24/7/365 coverage of emergency situations.

 Efficiently initiate and manage service requests to any JHU entity, vendor, or equipment manufacturer as necessary to maintain research continuity and minimize downtime.
-Requests for service may originate with faculty, department leadership, or KSAS Office of the Dean at any time in response to emerging issues.
+Requests for service may originate with MARCC leadership (including the SMC), or KSAS Office of the Dean at any time in response to emerging issues.

 Safety, Security, and Compliance